Home of the American Made folding bike

-You’ve heard of folding bicycles, but you’re not quite sure what they are, or why you’d need one.
+You’ve heard of folding bicycles but you’re not quite sure why you’d need one?

-A folding bike is a bicycle designed to fold into a compact form, for easy transportation and storage.
+A folding bike solves transportation and storage problems.
+It is a bicycle designed to fold into a compact form, for easy transportation and storage.
 Folding bikes are very popular around the world, and especially in cities.
 The advantages that a folding bike has in a city over a standard bike is three-fold:

 - Portability.
 Most trains and buses allow a folded bike to come aboard, even during peak hours.
 Folding bikes also fit easily into the trunk of your car or a taxi.